-Dissertation (40 credits) with African Studies and Anthropology
+A Dissertation (40 credits) with African Studies and Anthropology

-The dissertation is an extended piece of independent research into an area of the student's own interest resulting in a report of 12,000 words.
+The dissertation is an extended piece of independent research into an area of the student's own interest resulting in a report.
 Students will build skills enabling them to identify and explore the appropriate secondary literature (and primary source material, where appropriate), and to interrogate these sources effectively.
 Students will receive tuition in collating, ordering and referencing their research.
 Students will complete a sustained piece of academic research drawing on primary and secondary source materials.
 This module enables students to develop the analytical elements of research and present their research findings professionally.
 The main focus of supervision will be on assisting the student to structure their core argument effectively, present convincing analysis of the evidence used to sustain their argument, and to prepare a clear introduction and conclusion to the dissertation.

 Example optional modules may include: